akshatmhjj/Code-Journey/README.md

 - **Yashwardhan Nigam** - UI / UX & Front End Developer
 - **Akshat Mahajan** - Lead Front End Developer
 - **Nipun Gujrati** - Backend Developer

-Feel free to fork and contribute to this project.
-To contribute, follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make changes and commit (`git commit -am 'Add feature'`).
-4. Push the branch (`git push origin feature-name`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.